-As an academic institution, FEU is fully aware of the importance of education in nation building and of its students who benefit from the quality instruction, research and community extension.
+As an academic institution, The Far Eastern University (FEU) is fully aware of the importance of education in nation building and to its students who benefit from the quality instruction, research and community extension.

-The Group is committed to continuously uplift academic standards through updating of its curricula, developing the faculty, improving the services to students and providing the best educational facilities.
+FEU is committed to continuously uplift academic standards through updating of its curricula, developing the faculty, improving the services to students and providing the best educational facilities.